Sage Spoonfuls Puree and Blend Review

 Health and Safety

-The Sage Spoonfuls earned a 9 of 10 for health and safety.
+The Sage Spoonfuls earned a near perfect 9 of 10 in this metric.
 For health and safety, we considered concerns over plastic and parts that were hard to see or clean that might harbor mold, bacteria or rust.
 We also considered moving blades and potential burns.

 The Sage is BPA, Phthalate, Lead and PVC free thanks to the use of glass and stainless steel.
 We did not experience any non-food taste when using this product, even during the first use.
 The health factor goes up from there without a steam tank for mold, rust and bacteria to grow.
 With no nooks or crannies that can't be cleaned this unit should remain a healthy option.
 This unit is also cooking free which means no concerns over burns related to steam escape or transferring cooked food to a blending container.

 Ease of Cleaning

 The Sage earned a 9 of 10 for ease of cleaning.
 Ease of cleaning includes all parts and the amount of time required for proper cleaning.

 The Sage has some dishwasher safe parts and some handwash only components.
 We think it is better and just as easy to hand wash all of the components, but if you are in a hurry, the food processor bowl and blade can be tucked into the dishwasher while the immersion blending rod and food processor top will need hand washing.
 The manual doesn't indicate any regular or long term maintenance cleaning for this product, unlike the steam products that require regular descaling and tank cleaning.